 Festivals and Fairs in Bundi

-Bundi UtsavThis festival is celebrated every year in the month of November, and is a time when Bundi comes out in the open to display its cultural heritage with unmatched pride.
+Bundi UtsavThis festival in Rajasthan is celebrated every year in the month of November, and is a time when Bundi comes out in the open to display its cultural heritage with unmatched pride.
 Bundi becomes the cynosure of all eyes as inhabitants of the entire Hadoti region gather in droves to show to the world what their craft, cuisine and customs are worth.

 The itinerary spans two to three days and includes a number of activities, such as an art and crafts fair, an auspicious Shobha Yatra, rural games, cultural exhibition, an event involving the floating of lamps on the Chambal river, called Deep Daan; fireworks, turban tying competition and classical music and dance programme.
 Guests from outside the country are garlanded, given colourful turbans to wear, fed a full three course feast and given a place of honour to witness the rapturous grandeur of the many events occurring all around.